mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 Malishu would wait until their vessel met with that of Sir Hamex Calston over Fulacin.
 With the assistance of the operatives on-planet they would pinch both the ship and the noble, then make a dash for the border.
-With a jump- 4 ship at their disposal they could be in Zhodani space in a little over a month.
+With a jump-4 ship at their disposal they could be in Zhodani space in a little over a month.
 Risky, perhaps, but the payoff was potentially worth it.
 They made the decision to try.